bobbydilley/lindbergh-loader/README.md

 A default configuration file is provided in `docs/lindbergh.conf`.
 It should be placed in the same folder as the game is run from.
 If no config file is present a default setting will be used.

+## Controls

+Currently the controls are setup for The House of the Dead 4.

+t           - Test
+s           - Service
+5           - Coin 1
+1           - Player 1 Start
+Right Click - Reload
+Left Click  - Shoot

 ## Thanks

 This project has been built by referencing things made by Teknoparrot, Doozer and JayFoxRox so thanks to all of them!